-From Fig.4 it is clear that, for certain voltage values, the tractive force decreases and the resisting force increases as the vehicle speed increases up to steadystate speed at which the curves of the tractive and resisting forces are intersected.
-For a certain vehicle speed, the tractive force decreases while the resisting force is constant for the several values of voltage used when their values decrease.
+Fig.3, as shown in Fig.4.
+From this figure it is clear that, for certain turn on angle values, the tractive force decreases and the resisting force increases as the vehicle speed increases up to steady-state speed at which the curves of the tractive and resisting forces are intersected.
+For a certain vehicle speed, the tractive force decreases while the resisting force is constant for the several values of the turn on angle used when their values increase.

-From (13) and (17) the characteristics of the developed and load torque at the shaft of the wheel axle, $T{d,wh}$ and T{wh} , are obtained against the vehicle speed, at different values of the motor terminal voltage, as shown in Fig.5.
-From this figure it is noticed that the developed and load torque applied on the wheel axle have the same shape as that of the corresponding tractive and resisting forces shown in Fig.4 and for the same vehicle speed the developed torque decreases as the used values of the voltage decrease.
+From Eq.13 and 17, the characteristics of the developed and load torque at the shaft of the wheel axle, $T{d_wh}$ and $T{wh}$ , are obtained against the vehicle speed, at different values of the turn on angle, as shown in Fig.5.

-Figure 6.
-The motor torque versus vehicle speed during acceleration.
+Figure.
+5. Torque at wheel axle versus vehicle speed during acceleration